 Taking it with other medicines

 If you are using any other treatments, you should let your prescriber know.
 These may affect your ability to use this product safely.
-Lariam may interact with the following: halofantrine; quinine, quinidine, or chloroquine; treatments for high blood pressure; antihistamines; ketoconazole; antidepressants; epilepsy drugs such as sodium valproate, carbamazepine, phenobarbital or phenytoin; efavirenz; antibiotics; or tramadol.
+Lariam may interact with the following: halofantrine; any other treatments for malaria; treatments for high blood pressure; antihistamines; ketoconazole; antidepressants; epilepsy drugs such as sodium valproate, carbamazepine, phenobarbital or phenytoin; efavirenz; antibiotics; or tramadol.

 Conditions to look out for